idontwhatismyname/C-/Algorithm/Tower of Hanoi/README.md

 - A bit with a different value to the previous one means that the corresponding disk is one position to the
 left or right of the previous one.
 Whether it is left or right is determined by this rule:
   - Assume that the initial peg is on the left.
-  - Also assume "wrapping" ¨C so the right peg counts as one peg "left" of the left peg, and vice versa.
+  - Also assume "wrapping" â€“ so the right peg counts as one peg "left" of the left peg, and vice versa.
   * Let n be the number of greater disks that are located on the same peg as their first greater disk and add 1 if the largest disk is on the left peg.
 If n is even, the disk is located one peg to the right, if n is odd, the disk located one peg to the left (in case of even number of disks and vice versa otherwise).